 Family Formals: (25-35 Minutes Minimum)

 *depends on how large list is*

 Ninety percent of the time family formals will be photographed right after the wedding ceremony.
-If you have chosen to do a first look we can schedule them right after, as long as everyone is present.
+If you have chosen to do the first look we can schedule them right after, as long as everyone is present.
 I like to get these images photographed in a timely manner, 2-3 minutes per grouping.
 These photos are really important to your family so get together with them and make a list of every combination so we can expedite this process.
 It's wise to let everyone on your list know that they need to stay after the ceremony so we don't have to go on a man hunt to find uncle Bob.
-Its also very helpful to assign a relative to help read off the names to each grouping, because I don't know everyone by name.
-My goal is to finish to early, so we can get your guest back to cocktail hour and we can get a few more photos together.
+It's also very helpful to assign a relative to help read off the names to each grouping because I don't know everyone by name.
+My goal is to finish too early, so we can get your guest back to the cocktail hour and we can get a few more photos together.

 Reception Room Details: (20 Minutes Minimum)

 Whenever your reception room is completely ready to be photographed, we will then capture all your wedding details and center pieces and the entire room.
 You have taken lots of time and thought into the ambiance of your wedding decor and we want to make sure we photograph all of your hard work.
 This images will pay a be part in one of your album spreads.